Ieffe/next-sandbox/README.md

 - Redux Toolkit implementation for state management (only applied in route `/redux`), for now not implementing redux for general data fetching (since most of fetching like applying dynamic routes require server-side rendering), and redux-toolkit applied in client components only
 - Pagination provided by https://dummyjson.com/ with no plugin
     - Query-based paginated page in `/paginated2` route
-- Search by value demo in `/search` route.
+- Search by value demo in `/search` route by using query params.
 I made this in separate demo beacuse the current dummy backend endpoint doesn't support backend search query.
 Sorry for the performance issue :c

 ## Next Topic:
 - Catch all Routes `[...filename]`